launchdarkly/sdk-test-harness/docs/service_spec.md

 This means that the SDK has its own type for evaluation contexts (as opposed to just representing them as a JSON-equivalent generic data structure) and convert that type to and from JSON.

+#### Capability `"context-comparison"`

+This means that the SDK has the ability to construct and compare two contexts for equality.

 #### Capability `"event-sampling"`

 This means that the SDK supports event sampling; the SDK can limit the number of certain events based on payloads received from upstream services.